 Ikina is a great sushi option, whether you’re in the mood for some seared tuna nigiri with ponzu or few big rolls stuffed with shrimp tempura and spicy mayo.
 Everything is presented really nicely, the staff and sushi chefs will treat you very well, and you also won’t be spending your entire utility bill.
 So it’s a good choice all around.

 After spending approximately 50% of your day waiting for people to join conference calls, you probably don’t have much patience left.
 Come to Windy City Pie anyway.
 Your deep dish pizza will take around 40 minutes to bake, but it’s worth it - especially if you get candied bacon on top.
 Order some garlic brioche, salad, and cider to tide you over while you wait.

-While the wait for Frelard’s New York-style pizza is nuts on the weekends, on a random Tuesday, it’s pretty easy to find a big wooden table inside right away.
+While the wait for Frelard’s New York-style pizza is nuts on the weekends, on a Tuesday night, it’s pretty easy to find a big wooden table inside right away.
 If your baggy-eyed friend who has four kids and desperately needs to get out of the house shows up without a sitter, there’s even a play area where the kids can amuse themselves while you enjoy your charcuterie, pizza, and wine.